Adha-KG/frontend/README.md

 # Frontend Project Guidelines

+## Project Description

+**Adha KG - AI-Powered Student Helper** is a modern web application designed to help students streamline their learning process through intelligent document management and AI-powered interactions.
+The application enables users to:

+- **Upload and Process PDF Documents**: Upload PDF files and extract text information for instant access and analysis
+- **AI-Powered Chat**: Engage in intelligent conversations with uploaded documents using advanced AI technology
+- **Streamlined Learning**: Simplify study workflows and enhance understanding of complex topics through interactive document exploration

+Built with **Next.js** and **Supabase**, the application provides a secure, scalable platform for students to manage their study materials and interact with them through natural language conversations.

+---

 This document explains how to work with this project's frontend codebase.
 Please follow these instructions to ensure consistency and avoid common issues.